Partner with TSIA

 Donations: Through our current One&1 initiative, where we donate 1% of employee time and 1% of profits to employee identified charitable causes, we will be more inclusive of identifying organizations that address issues of racial equity and justice for donations.

-Sustainable Transformation Initiative: Our goal for this initiative is to prepare the future black leaders for careers in the world's greatest tech companies.
-This will take the form of prescriptive mentor programs for motivated students from targeted community colleges and regional universities, providing them with free access to TSIA’s resources and facilitating mentoring, internships and job matching within the TSIA member community.
+Tech Career Pathways Program: This program was created to prepare future diverse leaders for careers in the world's greatest tech companies.
+Tech Career Pathways includes prescriptive mentor programs for students from targeted community colleges and regional universities, providing them with free access to TSIA’s resources and facilitating mentoring, internships, and job matching within the TSIA member community.